Royal College of Surgeons of England: Buildings

 The Company of Surgeons moved from Surgeon's Hall in Old Bailey to a site at 41 Lincoln's Inn Fields in 1797.
 The British government presented the collection of John Hunter to the surgeons after acquiring it in 1799, and in 1803 the company purchased the adjoining house at 42 Lincoln's Inn Fields to house the collection, which forms the basis of The Hunterian Museum.

 Construction of the first College building, to a design by George Dance the Younger, and James Lewis, took place on this site from 1805 to 1813.
 The company soon outgrew these premises and in 1834 No. 40, Lincoln's Inn Fields was acquired and demolished along with the George Dance building, of which only a portion of the portico was retained.
 Sir Charles Barry won the public competition to design a replacement, constructing a facade largely of artificial stone composed of cast blocks of concrete and stucco.
 Barry extended this building southwards following the acquisition of Copeland's Warehouse on Portugal Street, and the enlarged buildings opened in 1855.

 The college buildings expanded to their current extent between 1888 & 1889, when additional wings were constructed on the sites of numbers 39 & 43 Lincoln's Inn Fields and two storeys were added to the Charles Barry Building by the architect Stephen Salter (b.1826, d.1896).

 In 1941 a German incendiary bomb hit the college causing extensive damage that necessitated major rebuilding during the 1950s and 60s.
 The surviving portion of the earlier buildings were listed Grade II* on 24 February 1958.

 Planning consent for a major rebuilding of the non-listed buildings of the Royal College of Surgeons was granted by Westminster City Council in January 2017.
 The redevelopment of building has been designed by the architecture practice Hawkins\Brown.
-Barry's famous north frontage and library will be preserved and restored and The Hunterian Museum will benefit from a new façade and entrance on Portugal Street, to the south of the site.
-A "topping out" ceremony for the new buildings was celebrated on 24 January 2020, but, as of January 2021, the buildings have not re-opened to the public.
+Barry's famous north frontage and library have been preserved and restored and The Hunterian Museum has benefited from a new façade and entrance on Portugal Street, to the south of the site.
+A "topping out" ceremony for the new buildings was celebrated on 24 January 2020, and the museum is now open to the public.

-The exterior of the building was one of the filming locations of Agatha Christie's Poirot episode The Mystery of the Spanish Chest.
+The exterior of the building was one of the filming locations of Agatha Christie's Poirot episode "The Mystery of the Spanish Chest".